 |System efficiency||RPC protocol, open TCP port 135, "Windows management Instrumentation" (WMI) service|

 |File sensors||NetBIOS and SMB protocols, open TCP ports 139 and 445|

-Network monitoring is a variety of different probes for each device in the network and an appropriate response according to the results of these probes.
+Network monitoring involves a variety of checks for each device in the network and an appropriate response according to results of these checks.
 Each device includes monitors manually created by the user.

-Network monitoring includes management of all project monitors work and its journalizing.
-Monitor work consist in probe executing in certain time intervals and in action execution according to the conditions and the result of the probe.
-Journalizing is carried out according to the executed probes and actions.
+Network monitoring includes management of all project monitors and logging of their operations.
+Monitor operations consist of the execution of sensor checks at certain time intervals and of the execution of actions according to the conditions and check results.
+Logging is carried out according to executed sensor checks and actions.

-There are some rare problems in TCP probes work.
+There are some rare problems in operation of TCP sensors.
 For the moment they are under examination and debugging process.
-Problems are related to a large number of monitors, deploying TCP probes.
+The problems are related to large numbers of monitors deploying TCP sensor checks.

-Encrypted monitoring project passwords (for authorization in the computers or services) are stored in the monitoring project file.
+Encrypted passwords (for authorization in computers or services) are stored in the monitoring project file.
 Symmetrical proprietary block cipher is deployed in the program.